Our Service Dog

 Our training methods

 Our Pawsitive Teams Service Dog Trainers train our dogs using positive methods (operant conditioning).
-Dogs are kept in the trainer’s home until placement.
-Once the dog’s future partner is chosen, training then is adapted to emphasize specific skills needed.
-Preparing a dog for placement begins as early as 10 weeks of age and culminates with placement at approximately 2 years of age.
+Dogs are kept in the trainer’s home from puppyhood up until placement with a partner in need.
+Once the dog’s partner is chosen, training is then adapted to emphasize specific skills that individual needs.
+Preparing a dog for placement begins as early as 10 weeks of age and culminates with placement at approximately two years of age.

-Our all-volunteer service dog training staff gives qualified dog handlers/trainers an opportunity to fulfill their passion of working with special dogs and with persons with disabilities while being employed in other careers.
-It is a passion … and one that is very demanding, yet fulfilling!
-Because we do not utilize puppy raisers, our volunteer trainers each start with a pup at approximately 10 weeks and work with their pups for approximately two years, teaching basic obedience, socialization and advanced service dog tasks.
-Once the dog is ready to be matched, the trainer becomes an active part of the interview process then actually leads the 5 month transition training period and provides key follow-up support for the team throughout the working life of the dog.
+Our all-volunteer Service Dog Training Team gives qualified dog handlers/trainers an opportunity to fulfill their passion of working with special dogs and with persons with disabilities.
+Often our trainers have full time jobs and families, so the pup becomes part of the fun!
+Training a service dog pup is a very demanding yet fulfilling endeavor!
+Because we don’t use puppy raisers in our training program, each of our volunteer trainers starts with a pup at approximately 10 weeks and works with their pup for approximately two years—during that time the pup learns basic obedience, socialization, and ultimately advanced service dog tasks.
+Once the dog is ready to be matched with a partner, the trainer takes an active role in the interview process, then actually leads the three-month transition training period and provides key follow-up support for the team throughout the working life of the dog.

-All potential Assistant Trainers must have some experience in teaching dogs using operant conditioning techniques (i.e. clicker training)
+- Have some experience in teaching dogs using operant conditioning techniques (i.e. clicker training).

-Because the dogs live in the homes of the trainers, it is essential to have an appropriate home environment to work with a young pup through 2 years of age.
+- Have an appropriate home environment to work with a young pup through two years of age.

-All trainers must live in San Diego County and be able to take their canine trainees to work and/or other places on a frequent basis.
+- Live in San Diego County and be able to take his/her canine trainee to work and/or other places frequently.

-Because we are a small program and only place dogs locally, each Assistant Trainer has an opportunity to work closely with other experienced operant conditioning trainers and will receive close mentoring.
+Because we are a small program and only place dogs locally, each Assistant Service Dog Trainer has an opportunity to work closely with other trainers skilled in operant conditioning and will receive close mentoring.
 Assistant Trainers will learn to shape essential service dog tasks which will be used on a regular basis with the partner once matched.
-Each trainer will be actively involved in the interview process and will be the lead instructor during the transition training period of her/his specific pup.
-Trainers will also have the opportunity to learn about a variety of disabilities and will be challenged many times to customize skills to make the new partner’s life easier.
-The trainer will continue to have contact with the graduate after certification and serve as follow-up support for the team.
+Each trainer will be actively involved in the interview process and will be the lead instructor during the transition training period of his/her pup in training.
+Assistant Trainers will also learn about a variety of disabilities and will be challenged to customize skills to make the new partner’s life easier.
+The trainer will continue to have contact with the graduate after certification and serve as follow-up support for the graduate team.